python/cpython/Doc/library/re.rst

    Matches any character which is not a word character.
 This is the opposite of ``\w``.
 If the :const:`ASCII` flag is used this becomes the equivalent of ``[^a-zA-Z0-9_]``.
-If the :const:`LOCALE` flag is used, matches characters neither considered alphanumeric in the current locale nor the underscore.
+If the :const:`LOCALE` flag is used, matches characters which are neither alphanumeric in the current locale nor the underscore.

 .. index:: single: \Z; in regular expressions